angeella/ProDistance/README.md

 ## References

 Andreella, A., De Santis, R., Vesely, A., & Finos, L. (2023).
-Procrustes-based distances for exploring between-matrices similarity. arXiv preprint arXiv:2301.06164.
+Procrustes-based distances for exploring between-matrices similarity.
+Statistical Methods & Applications, 1-16.

 ## Did you find some bugs?